tdh8316/tdh8316/README.md

 ## Interest Areas

 I'm also interested in everything computers can do!
 These are some examples:
-- Builing beautiful applications using flutter
+- Building beautiful applications using flutter
 - Human-Computer Interaction
 - Wireless Communication and Security